HappyStinson/rasmusnordling.se/_drafts/2020-05-xx-the-44-training-program.md

 ## Conclusion

 Meditation and mindfulness has given me benefits.
 Today I begin again.
 Yesterday I began again.
 Tomorrow I will begin again.

+It took me longer than the initial 44 days to get through this program I ended on xx.
+It's almost ironic how I neglect this downtime and reflection during stressful periods when that's perhaps the most important time to reenergize.

+So the four contemplations are:

+The preciousness of life
+The briefness of life
+The inevitability of suffering
+The awesome power of our actions

 Namaste 🧘‍♂️